DylanPJackson/bored/README.md

 2. Weather : Display the temperature with a relevant graphic - Planned
 3. Voice interface : Connect Alexa to Pi to allow for voice issued updates to the board - Planned
-4. Chess : Play chess against a personalized AI opponent, or against a friend - Just an idea
+4. Reminders : Interactive display of daily reminders - Planned
-5. Reminders : Interactive display of daily reminders
+5. Chess : Play chess against a personalized AI opponent, or against a friend - Just an idea